hehh77/Proteus/README.md

 For custom datasets, the following guidelines apply:

 ### Data Formatting:
-- Data must be pre-processed into a CSV file.
+- Data should be pre-processed into a CSV file.
 - Each row in the CSV is to represent a single cell.

-The columns must include:
+The columns should include:

 - Marker Columns: n columns, where each column represents a specific protein marker, and the corresponding cell value indicates the expression level for that marker.